[ratethatcommentary.com]

 Halloween (1978)

-NOTE: This commentary track is available on both the "Divimax 25th Anniversary Edition" DVD release, and the Criterion Collection laserdisc release of "Halloween."
-Earlier DVD releases did not have this commentary track, however.
+NOTE: This commentary track is available on the 2007 Blu-ray, the "Divimax 25th Anniversary Edition" DVD release, the Criterion Collection laserdisc release of "Halloween."
+Earlier DVD releases did not have this commentary track.
+The 35th Anniversary edition contains a different commentary track.

-Commentary 1: Writer/Director John Carpenter, actor Jamie Lee Curtis and writer/producer Debra Hill Rating:8.5/10 (29 votes) [graph]Login to vote or review
+Commentary 1: Screenwriter/director John Carpenter, actor Jamie Lee Curtis, and writer/producer Debra Hill Rating:8.4/10 (41 votes) [graph]Login to vote or review

 Reviewed by scroll2b on December 7th, 2004:Find all reviews by scroll2b